 - Runny nose/nasal congestion

 Problems that could happen after any vaccine:

-As with any medicine, there is a very remote chance of a vaccine causing a serious injury or death.
-The safety of vaccines is always being monitored.
-For more information, visit: www.cdc.gov/vaccinesafety/
+As with any medicine, there is a very small chance of a vaccine causing a serious injury or death.

 What should I look for?